Elizabeth England

 Profile

-Elizabeth is a member of the Property Team at Five Paper and a specialist in social housing and landlord & tenant law, recognised in the most recent edition of Chambers UK as a rising star in social housing.
+Elizabeth is a member of the Property Team at Five Paper and a specialist in social housing and landlord & tenant law, recognised in Legal 500 and Chambers and Partners 2026 in Band 2 as a leading junior.

 Elizabeth is able to accept instructions directly from members of the public through the Direct Public Access scheme.